Kalmnir/Professional-ReadME-Generator/README.md

   This project requires the following dependencies to function:  to run this program, you need to have npm inquirer installed along with node js.

 ## Usage
-  To use this project, simply open the integrated terminal in vs code and type node index.js.
+  To use this project, simply open index.js in the integrated terminal in vs code and type node index.js.

 ## Test
   To test this program, simply run it the way instructed in the usage section of this README